 - Most reputable plumbers will also be able to supply the names, addresses and phone numbers of past customers that are willing to vouch for the quality of their work.
 Cowboy plumbers on the other hand will probably make excuses why they can’t provide suitable references.

-- Most tradesmen today, and this includes plumbers, offer a standard contract that guarantees the work they do in return for the agreed payment.
+- Most tradespeople today, and this includes plumbers, offer a standard contract that guarantees the work they do in return for the agreed payment.
 Cowboy plumbers almost certainly won’t offer this extra service which means their work will in no way be guaranteed should something go wrong with it later on.

 - Along with the standard contract, honest plumbers will also offer some form of insurance-backed warranty on the work that they do.